pdimens/harpy/index.md

 ## Using Harpy
 You can call `harpy` without any arguments (or with `--help`) to print the docstring to your terminal.
-You can likewise call any of the modules with `--help` (e.g. `harpy align --help`) to see their usage.
+You can likewise call any of the modules with `--help` to see their usage  (e.g. `harpy align --help`).
 ``` harpy --help
  Usage: harpy [OPTIONS] COMMAND [ARGS]...